AryanAyyu/Car-Prediction-using-python/README.md

 # Car-Prediction-using-python
-Car Price Pridiction usinf Python
+Car Price Pridiction using Python

 # AIM:-
 Our project is based on prediction system that predict the Price of the Used Cars